Rongelap Atoll: Relocated by Greenpeace

 In 1984, Marshall Islands senator, Jeton Anjain approached the environmental group Greenpeace to seek their help in relocating the people of Rongelap and in 1985, 'Operation Exodus' took place.
 In three trips, the Rainbow Warrior moved approximately 350 people and 100 t of building material. to the islets of Mejato and Ebeye on Kwajalein atoll, approximately 180 km away.
-The operation took 11 days, moving everyone from 80-year-olds to newborns, as well as their homes and belongings.
+The operation took 10 days, moving everyone from 80-year-olds to newborns, as well as their homes and belongings.
 Ebeye is significantly smaller than the islands of Rongelap, and joblessness, suicide, and overcrowding have proven to be problems following the resettlement.

-Compensation awarded
+Compensation

 In September 1996, the United States Department of the Interior signed a $45 million resettlement agreement with the islanders, stipulating that the islanders themselves will scrape off a few inches of Rongelap's still contaminated surface.
 However, this is an operation deemed impossible by some critics.
 In recent years, James Matayoshi, the mayor of Rongelap, claimed that the cleanup was successful and envisioned a new promising future for the inhabitants and for tourists.
 Scientific measurements made in August 2014 verified a safe level of radiation on Rongelap.

 Aftermath

 In 1991, the People of Rongelap and Jeton Anjain received the Right Livelihood Award "for their steadfast struggle against United States nuclear policy in support of their right to live on an unpolluted Rongelap island."

+In 2012, the US government under the Barack Obama administration reasserted its position that it had satisfactorily compensated the Rongelap victims.

 In 2019 Chinese investor Cary Lan leased a large part of the atoll for a proposed special economic zone, in what was seen as part of ongoing efforts by China to expand its reach into the Pacific and conduct chequebook diplomacy against Taiwan.
 After his arrest in Thailand in 2020, the project was abandoned.
 He was deported to the United States in 2022 for allegedly bribing elected officials in this case.